The Best German Potato Salad

 How to Make The Best German Potato Salad

-Just wash your potatoes and then put them all in a pot, covered with water, and bring them to a boil over medium-high heat.
+Wash your potatoes and then put them all in a pot (don’t peel them), cover them with water, and bring that to a boil over medium-high heat.
 You’re going to want to boil these until they are fork tender.
 I boil mine for about 20 minutes or so.

 Stir in the water, vinegar, sugar, flour, and salt and pepper to taste (I start with 1 tsp of salt and 1 tsp of pepper).